EthanThatOneKid/presentation-node/README.md

 # Presentation Node 👨‍🏫

-> A knowledge node that compiles to a presentation.
+> A knowledge node that compiles to a presentation using Pandoc.

 ## Create